Last updated: 20 February 2019

-While the golden-fire rakia is a magnificent helper when you are feeling lonely, it is even more delicious when tasted in the presence of friends.
+While the golden-fire rakia is a magnificent helper when you’re feeling lonely, it’s even more delicious when you taste it in the presence of friends.
 People love conversing while sipping tiny mouthfuls and accompanying them by a Shopska salad or pickles (turshiya), depending on the season.

 In summer, people consume rakia ice-cold.
 In winter, per contra, it resembles mulled wine since locals warm up the beverage and spice it up with honey, black pepper, and other condiments.
 Bulgarians call it greyana (греяна).

 The powerful drink chills the senses in summer and warms up the body in winter.
 In both occasions, it smoothly uplifts the soul and brings it to another, more relaxed dimension.

 The Incredible Sensations One Associates with Drinking Rakia

 The First Rakia – Love at First Sip

 The first rakia is something utterly special and challenging to explain.

 It is like the first love, like the first dip in the ocean, or like the first wow when you enter a huge concert hall.